JoubertLacerda/Merge_and_Sort/README.md

 # Merge_and_Sort
-Simple program that will sort an array of given length set by user.
+Simple program that will sort and merge an array of given length set by user.